farsightsec/axa/README.md

  2. `$ nmsgtool -c 1 -r 213.nmsg -J - -- | jq .`: The `nmsgtool` program is run to read a single nmsg from the output file and pipeline to the jq program to pretty print it.

 ### 3. Watch for Anomalies with radtool
-Next, `radtool` is used to load the Brand Sentry anomaly module to watch for suspected brand infringement in the Internationalized Domain Names (IDN) namespace for four well-known brands.
+Next, `radtool` is used to load the Brand anomaly module to watch for suspected brand infringement in the Internationalized Domain Names (IDN) namespace for four well-known brands.